 Collect email addresses on this splash page.

-There are many ways to do this: examples include running ads on Facebook, posting articles to Reddit, answering questions on Quora
+There are many ways to do this: examples include running ads on Facebook or Instagram Stories, posting articles to Reddit, answering questions on Quora

-with a link to your landing page, posting articles to Medium, or getting family and friends to check it out.
+with a link to your landing page, posting articles to Medium, or simply sending messages family and friends to check it out.

 Anything that gets you views onto your page will work.